Animation Timeline

 Animations you create are applied only to the currently selected size.

-If you need your animation to work across multiple sizes, you have two options:
+If you need to copy created animation across multiple sizes, you have two options:

 Option 1: Copy the Entire Animation Timeline to Other Sizes This function copies all animations for all elements.